-If you are serious about going back in time, it is good to start with the Mounds State Park in Anderson that houses 10 mounds belonging to the prehistoric Adena Culture, a pre-Columbian native American culture.
+If you are serious about going back in time, it is good to start with the Mounds State Park in Anderson which houses 10 mounds belonging to the prehistoric Adena Culture, a pre-Columbian Native American culture.
 The Adena Culture was in existence from 800 BC to 100 AD.
 The largest mound or the Great Mound is a circular enclosure that is 300 meters across in dimension and was excavated in the late 1960s.

 Scenic walks, prizes

 Are you feeling sufficiently curious about the pre-historic mounds?
 Then it is time to explore them with some expert help.
 The department of natural resources has resumed its walks where naturalists will tell you about who built the earthworks and how they were constructed.
 The authorities are also readying to celebrate spring by organizing hikes and scavenger hunts with prizes!

 Now for a fun fact.
 From 1897 to 1929, the Mounds State Park was an amusement park, and its organizers exploited the historic mounds to drive up their own ticket sales.
 Apparently, people would drive model T-Fords around the top of the Great Mound!
 On the bright side, the presence of an amusement park helped protect the precious earthworks that otherwise would’ve been razed to build houses, roads, or shopping malls.